- Find Objects for Your Location

 Sort them by different criteria, compare altitude charts and make sure you make the most out of your night.

-Once you've created your list, you can import it right into the Sequence Generator PRO image capture suite.
+Once you've created your list, you can import it right into the Astro Photography Tool (APT) and Sequence Generator PRO image capture suite.

 - Change the Date to Plan Ahead

 Plan your observing or astrophotography sessions by changing the date in the site to match your preference.

 All times such as rise, transit, and set times will be recalculated for your selected date everywhere in the site.